King Henry I, was born to King William I

 An illegitimate daughter, Sybilla, was born to Henry, by his mistress Sybilla Corbet, at Domfront, Normandy.

 Henry remained in control of Domfront and extended his power in Normandy.
 William II made peace with Henry.

 1095 (27th November)

 Pope Urban II called a First Crusade “to regain the Holy Lands taken in the Muslim conquests of the Levant.”
 Henry’s brother, Robert Curthose, decided to join the Crusade and leased his lands to William II.

 1100 (2nd August)

 Henry’s brother, King William II was killed by an arrow while hunting in the New Forest.
-As soon as he learned of William’s death, Henry had to move fast to prevent his older brother, Robert Curthose, who was returning from Crusade, succeeding to the throne.
-Henry rode to Winchester and took control of the treasury.
-He gained English support by emphasising his native birth.
+As soon as he learned of William’s death, Henry rode to Winchester and took control of the treasury effectively claiming the throne for himself.
+He was aware that his older brother, Robert Curthose would be annoyed when he found out but he gained English support by emphasising his native birth.

 King William II was buried in Winchester Cathedral.